TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 * The UI needs to integrate the TrojanToken methods.

 ## Source code
-See source code for a proof of concept implementation on Ethereum using Solidity.
+See [source-code](../proof-of-concept.md) for a proof of concept implementation on Ethereum using Solidity.